christospi/christospi/README.md

 Hi there 👋 I'm Chris 👨‍💻</div>
 </h2>

-<p>Software Engineer with with a craving for NLP and ML applications 🤯 <p>
+<p>Software Engineer with with a craving for building software that inspires and empowers users! <p>

 <p>📫 Find me on:<p>